 At a meeting with the KfW in Beijing the further procedure in the project ITS Construction for Huainan and the potentials for further projects were discussed.
 In addition the German embassy was visited and the project idea presented to the new transport councilor, Mrs. Petra Weindorf, and her Team.

 The second stop of the trip was Chengdu (Sechuan Province).
-A first meeting with partner EUPIC took place.
+A first meeting with project participant EUPIC took place.
 In addition a workshop with the municipal authorities of Chengdu was held.
 The city has expressed great interest in GIP2China and will work with the GIP2China team to take further steps towards project management.
-A specialist workshop with all German partners in Chengdu will be held in October (date?).
+A specialist workshop with all German project participants in Chengdu will be held in October (date?).

 The fastest developing region of Chengdu is the TianFu New City with a surface area of 1578km².
 At a meeting with the administrative bodies of the City the great potentials of cooperation between GIP2China and the fast-growing district were identified.
 GIP2China plans further involvement in the city during the project period.
 During his stay in Chengdu, the project team was also presented at the German Consulate in Chengdu.
 Ingrid Delfs, the Deputy Consul General, has welcomed the activities in Chengdu and promised her further support.